 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Current research suggests the brain reacts to artificial sweeteners much like it does to sugary sweets.
-Ingesting them frequently may result in an increased desire for high-calorie foods such as sugary treats, putting you at a greater risk of both weight gain and consumption of low-nutrient-density foods.
+Some research suggests that the brain reacts to artificial sweeteners much like it does to sugary sweets.
+Ingesting them frequently may result in an increased desire for high-calorie foods such as sugary treats, putting you at a greater risk of weight gain and binge eating all the cookies in the break room.

-One study even found that overweight individuals who switched to diet soda were more likely to consume more calories in food than overweight individuals who drank regular soda.
-Further, those who drank diet soda had a higher BMI than their counterparts.
-And other research has suggested that the rise in diet soda consumption positively correlates with increases in our weight as a nation.
+Another study found that overweight individuals who switched to diet soda were more likely to consume more calories in food than overweight individuals who drank regular soda.
+Those who drank diet soda even had a higher BMI than their counterparts.

-However, a 2013 study found the process could very well happen.
+But, one study found the process could very well happen.
 In the study, individuals who consumed a specific artificial sweetener (sucralose) had increases in both insulin and blood glucose levels.
-Further research is needed, but the findings were significant.
-Why?
-Because frequent rises in insulin have been linked to insulin resistance and an increased risk of type 2 diabetes.
+Frequent rises in insulin have been linked to insulin resistance and an increased risk of type 2 diabetes.

-A 2012 study compared MRI results in college students who drank diet soda (averaging at least eight per week) with those who drank regular cola.
-Both groups activated similar reward areas in the brain.
-But students who drank the most diet cola each week had the least amount of activity in an area of the brain associated with the desire to consume “palatable” foods — often those high in fat and sugar.
-Put simply, those who drank the most diet soda seemed to alter their brain’s sweet-sensing reward center.
-That could change how the brain reacts to cravings for high-calorie foods.
+Some research suggests that those who drink diet soda have higher activity in the area of the brain associated with the desire to consume foods high in fat and sugar.
+So those who drink diet soda seem to alter the brain’s sweet-sensing reward center.
+This means that diet soda could potentially change how the brain reacts to cravings for high-calorie foods.

-So is it better just to drink sugar-sweetened soda in the first place?
 Not so fast.
-There is abundant data that tells us that sugar (even when it’s “real”) is not necessarily a sweeter alternative, at least where health is concerned.
+There is abundant data that tells us that sugar (even when it’s “real”) is not necessarily a sweeter alternative, at least when health is concerned.

-If you crave caffeine (in moderation, of course), you are likely better off with plain coffee or tea.
-If you savor flavor, try freezing raspberries, blueberries, cucumber, mint, lemon or lime pieces in ice cubes to add zing and a hint of sweetness to water.
-You can even use them in soda water to recreate soda’s bubbly appeal.
+If you crave caffeine (in moderation), you are likely better off with plain coffee or tea.
+If you’re looking for flavor in a drink, try freezing raspberries, cucumber, mint, lemon or lime in ice cubes to add a hint of sweetness.
+You can even use fruit in soda water to recreate soda’s bubbly appeal.

-Quitting a habit is never easy.
-But for my patients — and for you — I recommend kicking soda all the way, whether it is regular or diet.
-Doing so can have profound effects on both your weight and your health.
+Quitting a habit is never easy, but experts recommend that kicking soda all the way out of your diet can have profound effects on both your weight and your health.